bptlab/chimera/README.md

 ## Addendum

-For further details we kindly refer to the [projekt site](https://bpt.hpi.uni-potsdam.de/Internal/BP2014Docu)
+For further details we kindly refer to the [project site](https://bpt.hpi.uni-potsdam.de/Internal/BP2014Docu)